scality/metalk8s/docs/installation/bootstrap.rst

 .. warning::

-    In case of virtual network (or any network which enforces source and destination fields of IP packets to correspond to the MAC address(es)) :ref:`IP-in-IP needs to be enabled<enable IP-in-IP>`.
+    In case of virtual network (or any network which enforces source and destination fields of IP packets to correspond to the MAC address(es)), :ref:`IP-in-IP needs to be enabled<enable IP-in-IP>`.

-Provision storage for Prometheus services
+Provision Storage for Prometheus Services
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-After bootstrapping the cluster, the Prometheus and AlertManager services used to monitor the system will not be running (the respective :term:`Pods <Pod>` will remain in *Pending* state), because they require persistent storage to be available.
+After bootstrapping the cluster, the Prometheus and AlertManager services used to monitor the system will not be running (the respective :term:`Pods <Pod>` will remain in **Pending** state), because they require persistent storage to be available.
 You can either provision these storage volumes on the bootstrap node, or later on other nodes joining the cluster.
 Templates for the required volumes are available in :download:`examples/prometheus-sparse.yaml